 Whenever possible, University Communications photographers identify themselves and seek verbal permission when making photos.
 They inform subjects about the potential uses of the photo, such as providing information for a story and/or creating images to more broadly describe the campus, both now and in the future.
 In instances when an individual asks to not be photographed, University Communications photographers comply with those wishes.

 Written permission is required, however, for photos or videos of children, patients in medical settings, or subjects who are primarily being featured in advertisements in which a person’s name, image and/or likeness are being used in a context that implies endorsement.
-A sample permission form/model release is available for download.
 In situations where University Communications is photographing a university preschool facility or a K–12 school classroom, we confirm with that administrative entity that parents or guardians have given permission for their children to be photographed.
 In these cases, the administrative entity most often maintains its own photo policy records and provides permission.

 When photos are supplied by a client, permission to use them is implied, but check with the client to make sure permission has been granted by the creator and the subjects, and that appropriate photo credits are published.